Class 39 | CSS Flexbox and Grid Layout

 }

-In this example, we’re centering the items both horizontally and vertically inside the container.
+In this example, we’re centering the items horizontally and vertically inside the container.
 The justify-content property centers the items horizontally, and the align-items property centers them vertically.
 We’ve also set a fixed height for the container to make the centering more visible.

 CSS Grid Layout